Koutaro Nishiyama rose from an unknown talent to one of 81 Produce’s most active talents when it comes to music and variety projects.

 In May 2020, Lantis announced that Koutaro Nishiyama had joined the label as their newest solo artist.
 This announcement came as a surprise to most fans.

 The mini-album CITY is going to be released in Fall 2020.
 Mahirodoki no Stella, the mini-album’s lead track, has its full music video released on Lantis’ youtube on the same day of the announcement.

-In 2014, he joined the cast of Ensemble Stars! to voice Kanata Shinkai, Ryuseitai‘s member and official odd-ball.
+In 2015, he joined the cast of Ensemble Stars! to voice Kanata Shinkai, Ryuseitai‘s member, and official odd-ball.

-The group counts with Yuichi Jose, Takumi Watanabe, Anju Nitta, Yoshiki Nakajima and is known for their passionate pop tunes that channel the hero in them.
+The group features Yuichi Jose, Takumi Watanabe, Anju Nitta, Yoshiki Nakajima and is known for their passionate pop tunes that channel the hero in them.

 KiLLER KiNG (2016 -)